As a professor, I get thank you gifts from my students – all the time.

 14. Wireless Presenter with Laser Pointer

 A wireless presenter is a hand-held remote that helps a professor shift slides with a click.
 The one listed above also comes with a laser pointer so the professor can point out specific things within the slides once they’ve been projected.
-I really wish I had this!
+I really wish I had this because it would make giving image presentations in my lectures so much easier.

 15. Thank You Cookies